 Today’s data science capabilities, including predictive analytics and AI sciences such as machine learning, draw much deeper insight, much faster.
 We think 2021 will continue to see dramatic advances in the way data science contributes to healthcare outcomes.
 For example, Microsoft uses machine learning to distinguish between healthy tissue and tumours, with Project InnerEye using AI to help medical experts with surgical and radiotherapy planning.

 Indeed, through 2021 we expect data science to continue to prove essential to addressing the three critical challenges of healthcare.
 Data science will help assess risks and assist healthcare providers in triaging and the planning of care.
-Population data will drive deeper insight into public health issues and will help governments and healthcare providers put in place strong, preventative measures.
+Population data will drive deeper insight into public health issues and will help many government software solutions and healthcare providers put in place strong, preventative measures.

 AI is arguably one of the most critical digital transformation technologies and its potential for the healthcare sector is vast.
 AI approaches will continue to improve diagnosis, provide novel treatment options, and give physicians better guidance towards treatment and prescription decisions.